Pros and Cons of Galvanizing vs. Metallizing

 Concerns with Longevity and Accuracy of Spray-On Coatings

-Even with its convenience, metallizing raises several concerns when it comes to its effectiveness.
+Even with its convenience, metallizing raises several concerns regarding its effectiveness.
 Though it is a good choice for quick repairs, the coating is inferior to the one resulting from hot-dip galvanizing.
 The coating is thinner and takes more care to apply correctly.
-Small errors in the process of applying the coating can hurt its corrosion resistance, and it is more difficult to reach small cavities and recesses in order to achieve a consistent thickness.
-Its longevity is much shorter than HDG materials, which means the materials will need more frequent repairs and maintenance.
+Small errors in applying the coating can hurt its corrosion resistance, and it is more difficult to reach small cavities and recesses to achieve a consistent thickness.
+Its longevity is much shorter than HDG materials, meaning the materials will need more frequent repairs and maintenance.

 Want more information on metallized paper for labels?
 Feel free to contact us.